lukeslater0961/so_long/README.md

 100001000001
 111111111111
 ```
-Once you've met all the following requirements, so_long should start up and look like this (example represents map shown above):
+5. Once you've met all the following requirements, so_long should start up and look like this (example represents map shown above):

 ![So_Long Preview](theme_selector.png)

-When u start up the program you'll have the choice in between two characters and with them come different collectible looks to select either character press 1 or 2 on your keyboard then the playable window will pop-up.
+6. When u start up the program you'll have the choice in between two characters and with them come different collectible looks to select either character press 1 or 2 on your keyboard then the playable window will pop-up.

 ![So_Long Preview](ingame.png)

+7. Now you can wonder around using wasd :D
+8. Now that you understand how to make things work you can now let your mind roam free , u can design the map YOU want just as long as it follows the criteria that have been set, have fun :D

+@lslater